Red Allen

-Henry James "Red" Allen, Jr. (January 7, 1908 – April 17, 1967) was an American jazz trumpeter and vocalist whose playing has been claimed by Joachim-Ernst Berendt and others as the first to fully incorporate the innovations of Louis Armstrong.
+Henry James "Red" Allen Jr. (January 7, 1908 – April 17, 1967) was an American jazz trumpeter and vocalist whose playing has been described by Joachim-Ernst Berendt and others as the first to fully incorporate the innovations of Louis Armstrong.

 Life and career

-Allen was born in the Algiers neighborhood of New Orleans, Louisiana, the son of the bandleader Henry Allen Sr. He took early trumpet lessons from Peter Bocage and Manuel Manetta.

-Allen's career began in Sidney Desvigne's Southern Syncopators.
+Allen was born in the Algiers neighborhood of New Orleans, Louisiana, the son of the bandleader Henry James Allen Sr. He took early trumpet lessons from Peter Bocage and Manuel Manetta.
+His career began in Sidney Desvigne's Southern Syncopators.
 He was playing professionally by 1924 with the Excelsior Brass Band and the jazz dance bands of Sam Morgan, George Lewis and John Casimir.
 After playing on riverboats on the Mississippi River, he went to Chicago in 1927 to join King Oliver's band.
 Around this time he made recordings on the side in the band of Clarence Williams.

 After returning briefly to New Orleans, where he worked with the bands of Fate Marable and Fats Pichon, he was offered a recording contract with Victor Records and went to New York City, where he joined the Luis Russell band, which was later fronted by Louis Armstrong in the late 1930s.

 In 1929, Allen joined Luis Russell's Orchestra, in which he was a featured soloist until 1932.
 He took part in recording sessions that year organized by Eddie Condon, some of which featured Fats Waller and Tommy Dorsey.
 He also made a series of recordings in late 1931 with Don Redman.
 In 1932 he recorded with the Rhythmakers in New York City.
 In 1933 he joined Fletcher Henderson's Orchestra, in which he stayed until 1934.
 He played with Lucky Millinder's Mills Blue Rhythm Band from 1934 to 1937, when he returned to Russell for three more years, by which time Russell's orchestra was fronted by Louis Armstrong.
 Allen seldom received any solo space on recordings with Armstrong, but was prominently featured in the band's live performances, even getting billing as a featured attraction.